 Tasha laughed and beckoned the Epicanthix to sit on the seat next to her.
 As Ronovi settled down, she still looked gargantuan compared to the Twi’lek even while sitting down.
 She removed her coat and hung it on a hook that was located in front of her knees, her knuckles resting gingerly on the smooth service of the counter as she eyed the various boats of sushi sailing in an endless circle in front of her.

-“So what brings you out here for tonight?”
-Tasha’Vel asked as she began to look over one of the nearby menus in reach.
+“So what brings you out here tonight?”
+Tasha’Vel asked, as she began to look over one of the nearby menus in reach.

 “Well, last I checked, the Rollmaster of Naga Sadow decided I deserved to eat at this little spot,” Ronovi replied.
 “And I happen to be quite the sushi fan.
 Chef Volkphunko is supposed to be one of the best.”

 “Well, of course you are invited to eat here,” Tasha said.
 “After all, I thought it would be a nice gesture for your entire clan to have a little Versea hospitality shown to them after the Reliquary campaign.
 I certainly did enjoy that little bout on that planet.
 As for Chef Volkphunko, he is very skilled.
 I am sure whatever you order will practically melt in your mouth - unless, of course, you would like it live.”